DrTomasAragon/cdph/README.md

 The CDPH Office of Policy and Planning will have a Decision Intelligence Unit (DIU) to develop, implement, and improve strategic decision-making methods for high stakes, high cost, and high impact public health decisions.
 Methods will include cost-benefit and cost-effective analyses, and decision analysis.
 These positions have permanent funding.
 We will secure grants and develop collaborative partnerships with academic institutions.
 The major areas of initial focus, development, and collaboration will be

 -	Decision making under uncertainty, including [deep uncertainty](https://www.rand.org/pubs/external_publications/EP67833.html) (ie, risks not calculable)
--	Methods to optimize policy and regulatory decisions
+-	Methods to optimize policy and regulatory decisions; conduct cost-effectiveness and cost-benefit analyses; and program budgeting and marginal analysis (PBMA)
 -	[Computational algorithms for decision making](https://algorithmsbook.com/) (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling)
--	[Leaders as decision architects](https://hbr.org/2015/05/leaders-as-decision-architects):[^da] Design and improve of team decision meetings that incorporate cognitive psychology and behavioral economics
+-	[Leaders/managers as decision architects](https://hbr.org/2015/05/leaders-as-decision-architects):[^da] Design and improve of team decision meetings that incorporate cognitive psychology and behavioral economics

 [^da]: John Beshears and Francesca Gino (2015).
 Leaders as Decision Architects: Structure your organization’s work to encourage wise choices.
 Harvard Business Review.
 Available from:  [https://hbr.org/2015/05/leaders-as-decision-architects](https://hbr.org/2015/05/leaders-as-decision-architects)